skovy/skovy.dev/content/blog/code-splitting-with-webpack-typescript-react/index.md

 // tsconfig.json
 {
   "compilerOptions": {
-    // since this is the default, it can also be omitted "removeComments": false
+    // since this is the default, it can also be omitted,
+    // as long as it's not set to true "removeComments": false
     // other configuration ...
   }